National Weather Association

 The National Weather Association (NWA), founded in 1975, is an American professional association with a mission to support and promote excellence in operational meteorology and related activities.

 Background

-The National Weather Association is, along with the American Meteorological Society (AMS), one of the two principal meteorological organizations in the USA.
+The National Weather Association is, along with the American Meteorological Society (AMS), one of the two principal meteorological organizations in the United States.
 The NWA focuses on operational meteorology, i.e., weather forecasting and the application of forecasts to human affairs.
 To accomplish this, the Association's objectives are: